-- 803.1 Continued violation shall be considered contempt of court, enforceable by the town justice. - 803.2 If the condition remains uncorrected three months after the Code Enforcement Officer has issued an order to correct it, and if that order has been affirmed by the court, the Town may have the condition corrected by a qualified party, with the cost borne by the responsible party.
+- 803.1 Continued violation after one week shall be considered a new violation. - 803.2 If the owner fails to appear, the Court may place an order of no occupancy on the property. - 803.3 If the condition remains uncorrected three months after the Code Enforcement Officer has issued an order to correct it, and if that order has been affirmed by the court, the Town may have the condition corrected by a qualified party, with the cost borne by the responsible party.